-The alternative is the food storage mom or homestead/farming mom who focus mostly on storing food or homesteading.
+The alternative is the food storage mom or homestead/farming mom who focuses mostly on storing food or homesteading.
 It is rare to see someone bridge the gap between the two.

-While focusing on the basics in food water and sanitation issues, Mrs. Bedford also gives focus on accomplishing each step by giving you Baby Steps, Prepared Family Checklists, Family Preparedness Plans and stories from other Survival Moms to encourage you to do more.
+While focusing on the basics of food water and sanitation issues, Mrs. Bedford also gives focuses on accomplishing each step by giving you Baby Steps, Prepared Family Checklists, Family Preparedness Plans, and stories from other Survival Moms to encourage you to do more.
 And do more you can.
 This isn’t just about a checklist of what to put in your pantry and your To-Go-bag.
-This is more – such as 10 Non-Edibles for Your Stash, First Aid Every Survival Mom Should Know, Do I Really Need to Learn How to Shoot a Gun?, Survival Mom Extras (recipes and resources) and The 4 Awareness Stages of the Survival Mom.
+This is more – such as 10 Non-Edibles for Your Stash, First Aid Every Survival Mom Should Know, Do I Really Need to Learn How to Shoot a Gun?, Survival Mom Extras (recipes and resources), and The 4 Awareness Stages of the Survival Mom.